imalerich/hw02_test_files/REASONING.md

 	An empty row is included within the data, I do not believe this is allowed.
 	Error at Line 8.

+empty_invalid:
+	A completely empty file, not valid in the slightest.
+	Error at Line 0.

 ## Valid Files

 valid_format0: